lijinlunbeng/yangyongjie.github.io/_pages/about.md

 News
 ======
+_[05/2025]_ **Selected as a MobiSys 2025 Rising Star!** I'm honored to be named one of the Rising Stars at this year's MobiSys 2025 Conference.
+Grateful for the support of my advisor and the help from my labmates throughout the journey.
+See you at Disney World!
 _[05/2025]_ LeakyFeeder is accpeted by **SenSys 2025**.
 Thanks to all the collaborators!\
 _[01/2025]_ Our group has an exciting opportunity to visit Senegal, Africa, for research exploration, focusing on developing low-power, low-cost devices to support local underserved communities.\
 _[11/2024]_ Asclepius won <span style="color: red; font-weight: bold;">Best Paper Award</span> at **MobiCom 2024**!
 Thanks to all the collaborators!\